Olga Migliaressi - Phoca

 The Breeder is pleased to present BANG BANG, Olga Migliaressi-Phoca’s second solo exhibition at the gallery.

 BANG BANG explores the moment when play turns serious, spectacle becomes consequence, and innocence collapses into impact.
-Borrowing its title from the song “Bang Bang (My Baby Shot Me Down)”, the exhibition moves from the sound of childhood games and comic-book onomatopoeia into the harsher register of heartbreak, violence, and war.
 It reflects on proximity as a condition of contemporary life: the unsettling coexistence of radically different realities unfolding at the same time.

 Spanning the facade and the two main floors of The Breeder, the exhibition unfolds as a sequence of visual ruptures.
 Humor, irony, and the seductive language of popular culture operate as entry points into questions of violence, consumerism, apathy, freedom, and collective memory.
-Familiar symbols, logos, slogans, lyrics, and abbreviations are subtly altered, causing meaning to flicker, shift, and destabilize.
+Familiar symbols, logos, slogans and lyrics are subtly altered, causing meaning to flicker, shift, and destabilize.

 On the corner of the building’s facade, The Breeder Skin, HELL functions as both beacon and omen.
 As light shifts from one glow to another, the familiar logic of branding mutates: SELL collapses into HELL.
-Positioned above the entrance, the sign operates like a false sun— radiant, seductive, omnipresent—welcoming visitors while immediately establishing the exhibition’s tension, where the familiar slips into the disturbing.
+Positioned above the entrance, the sign operates like a false sun—radiant, seductive, omnipresent—where the familiar slips into the disturbing.

 Inside the gallery, two large-scale mirror works, WAR – GIVEASHIT and ZOO – GIVEASHIT, dominate the space.
 By transforming the ‘Givenchy’ logo into the imperative GIVEASHIT, the works invert the language of luxury into a demand for awareness.
 What first appears as branding and self-recognition gradually reveals layered realities beneath the surface: war unfolding elsewhere, and a society shaped by spectacle, observation, and social pressure.